 One example from scripture is that is we can see a changing attitude about polygamy from the patriarchs to the apostles.
 It changed to the extent that by the time directions in Timothy were being giving about choosing elders one of those instructions was ‘husband of one wife’.
 Acceptance of polygamy, which was a part of Old Testament culture (including acceptance of concubines and maybe even some level of acceptance of prostitution), was now a disqualification for being an elder in the early church.

 Another example which is developed in the book slightly, but more extensively in Webb’s earlier book, is the Slavery.
 This is an important example for Webb.
 Not just because culturally most Christians now agree that slavery is wrong (and many Christians actively work to end slavery around the world).
 But because there is ample evidence in scripture that the Bible treated slavery differently from communities around it.
 This is where knowledge of the Ancient Near East around Israel is essential.
-So Webb talks about how it was legal to beat and kill slaves (and some time legally required depending on the offence).
+Webb talks about how it was legal to beat and kill slaves (and some time legally required depending on the offense).
 But in Hebrew scriptures there were limits.
 The limits that we read in the Old Testament seem tantamount to accepting slavery and torture now, but in comparison to the wider community they were quite limited.
 And imposed real limits on the slave holder.

 In a similar way, Webb looks at what the Old Testament (which is where most pro-corporal punishment texts are found) to see what it really says.
 Webb sees three types of punishments, the rod, the whip and the heavy knife.
 Many of the texts are not explicitly about punishing children.
-But Webb works through the idea that these were for general punishment of those that were young, fools, wives and torah law breakers.
+But Webb works through the idea that these were for general punishment of those that were young, fools, wives and Torah law breakers.

 The biblical instructions are not similar to what Christian pro-spanking advocates suggest.
 Christian pro-spanking advocates like James Dobson suggest that you should not spank before 2 or after 12 years old.
 That there should be two smacks max.
 That the adults not be angry or out of control, that you should use your hand on the buttocks so you as the adult are aware of the amount of pain you are causing and that you are not bruising the child.